-Fill in the application form: brit.croydon.sch.uk/apply If you are applying for Key Stage 4 you need to make sure you apply by 10th January 2022, and if you are applying for Post 16 the deadline is dependent on which course you are applying for.
-The closing date for Dance, Music and Music Technology, Musical Theatre and Theatre courses is 15th November 2021.
-We give additional time to the following courses in order that portfolios can be prepared.
-For Community Arts Practice, Film & Media Production, Interactive Digital Design, Production Arts and Visual Arts and Design courses the closing date is 31st January 2022.
+If you are applying for Key Stage 4 you need to make sure you apply by 8th January 2024, and if you are applying for Post 16 the deadline is dependent on which course you are applying for.
+The closing date for Dance, Music and Music Technology, Musical Theatre and Theatre courses is 13th November 2023.
+We give additional time to the following courses in order that portfolios may be prepared.
+For Applied Theatre, Film & Media Production, Interactive Digital Design, Production Arts and Visual Arts and Design/ Fashion, Styling & Textiles courses the closing date is 22nd January 2024.
 Any applications received after this date will go onto our waiting list.